hannaomi/SwiftPol/paper/paper.md

 SwiftPol takes as an input the simplified molecular-input line-entry system (SMILES) string of all monomer components in a polymer, as well as a list of parameters representing the target average properties of the ensemble; monomer % composition (for co-polymers), length, number of chains, blockiness (for blocky co-polymers), terminals, residual monomer.
 The user must define the reaction SMARTS which describes the polymerization reaction associated with their polymer chemistry.

-As depicted in Figure 1 \autoref{Figure 1}, SwiftPol generates an initial polymer sequence that fits the chain length and terminal parameters exactly, using a probability function to determine the ratio of monomers in the chain.
+As depicted in \autoref{Figure 1}, SwiftPol generates an initial polymer sequence that fits the chain length and terminal parameters exactly, using a probability function to determine the ratio of monomers in the chain.
 In the case of a block co-polymer, the chain is passed to a second function which tests whether the values for blockiness and % monomer are within 10% of the input variable.
 The +/- 10% acceptance margin introduces polydispersity into the ensemble by ensuring a certain level of non-uniformity between polymer chains, without straying too far from the input value.

 If all tests are passed, the chain is appended to the Python polymer ensemble build object, and the associated properties of the chain are calculated and added as ensemble attributes.
 Otherwise, the chain is discarded, and the process is repeated.
 Once the ensemble size is satisfied, average properties are calculated using in-built SwiftPol functions.